-Moving to a new town can be overwhelming in many ways, whether the distance is far or not.
+Moving to a new town can be overwhelming in many ways, whether you’re moving long-distance or not.
 The thought of leaving the familiar territory, settling down in the new environment, and trying to make new friends all over again can be downright challenging.

-The whole process can be tasking, especially if you’re not prepared for it.
-However, with the right tools and information, you can find moving to a new place less stressful and even exciting.
-Here are the top practical tips you’ll need to make your move is as stress-free as possible.
+The whole process can be tasking, especially if you’re unprepared.
+However, with the right tools and information, you can find moving to a new place less stressful and exciting.
+Here are the top practical tips you’ll need to make your move as stress-free as possible.

 - Have A Map